gema-arta/heiwa/docs/poc/3-Stage1_Clang_LLVM.md

 > #### `2.7.6` or newer
 > The GNU Patch package contains a program for modifying or creating files by applying a "patch" file typically created by the diff program.

-> **Required!** For the current and next stage (chrooting new environment).
+> **Required!** For the current and next stage (chroot environment).
 The GNU implementation of "patch" is can handle offset lines, which is powerful feature.
 ```bash
 # Configure source.
 ./configure \